 Be a savvy saver

 When you’re saving for a deposit you must adopt the habits of a savvy saver.
 Make sure you utilise the best high interest savings account available, ideally with an incentive if you make regular payments but don’t withdraw.
+There’s some great advice around this in The Barefoot Investor by Scott Pape.
 And make it as painless as possible by setting-up an automatic periodical payment for as much as you can afford.
-Of course, you must also make sure you cut-back on any everyday unnecessary expenses.
+Also make sure you cut-back on any everyday unnecessary expenses.
 For example, how much could you save if you change some of your food brands, or cut out your morning coffee a couple of days each week?
 This is a great time to teach your children the value of money too.

 Learn how to budget

 Do you have a financial budget?
 If not this could be the time to start one.
 Work out your money in/money out each week and then cut down on your outgoings.
 You can also use this process to calculate what mortgage loan repayments you can comfortably afford so you don’t overstretch yourself when the time comes to buy.
-Head to the fabulous MoneySmart website for a comprehensive guide to budgeting.
+Head to the fabulous MoneySmart website for a comprehensive guide to budgeting, or check out some great budgeting apps here.

 Consider ways to increase your income

-OK, so this is not always possible as a single parent.
-I understand there are only so many hours in the day and your children are your priority.
-But really rack your brain to see if you can increase your income in any way.
+Rack your brain to see if you can increase your income in any way.
 Could you ask your boss for a pay rise?
 Put in some extra hours at work?
-Look for (another) job?
+Look for another job?
 Check with Centrelink that you are receiving all the payments you’re entitled to?
 An increased income will speed-up your deposit saving process and will boost the amount you can borrow.

 Change your thought process and dream big

 Stop thinking that owning a home is for other people, but not for you.
 Understand that you have as much right as anyone to own a secure, comfortable home in which to bring-up your beautiful family.
-Consider ways to make more money.
-Get money savvy and get motivated and keep your dream home at the forefront of your mind.
-You could even find a picture of the kind of house you’d like and stick to the fridge.
+Keep your dream home at the forefront of your mind.
+Find a picture of the kind of house you’d like and stick it to the fridge.
 Most importantly, consider the bigger picture.
 So when times are tough while you save for a deposit, remember what you are aiming for and ultimately the wonderful gift you will be giving yourself and your children.